ChatKitty/chatkitty-api-docs/source/includes/_platform_errors.md

 405 | Method Not Allowed -- You tried to access a resource with an invalid method.
 406 | Not Acceptable -- You requested a format that isn't json.
 410 | Gone -- The resource requested has been removed from our servers.
-429 | Too Many Requests -- You're requesting too resource kittens!
-Slow down!
+429 | Too Many Requests -- You're making too many requests.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.